navigTech/privacy_policy/README.md

 The request should be sent to niima@mri-progress.ru Request for information about personal data
 If the User has questions related to the procedure for applying or using this Policy, the procedure and/or method of processing Personal Data, the User can ask such a question as follows:
-The request should be sent to niima@mri-progress.ru Change (update, addition, correction) or deletion of personal data The user has the right to independently change or delete his Personal Data at any time, except in cases where such change or deletion may lead to (1) a violation of the rules of this Policy; or (2) to violate the Law; (3) the nature of such Personal Data is evidence in any litigation arising between the Copyright Holder and the User.
+The request should be sent to info@i-progress.tech Change (update, addition, correction) or deletion of personal data The user has the right to independently change or delete his Personal Data at any time, except in cases where such change or deletion may lead to (1) a violation of the rules of this Policy; or (2) to violate the Law; (3) the nature of such Personal Data is evidence in any litigation arising between the Copyright Holder and the User.
 The User has the right to change or delete his Personal Data in the following way: